 The Department of Transportation (DOT) Aviation Consumer Protection Division Oversees consumer issues related to air travel.

-The Federal Aviation Administration (FAA) is responsible for ensuring that the manufacture, operation, and maintenance of all aircraft meet minimum safety and other standards and all current regulations.
+The Federal Aviation Administration (FAA) is responsible for ensuring that all aircraft's manufacture, operation, and maintenance meet minimum safety and other standards and all current regulations.
 The National Transportation Board (NTSB) is responsible for improving air travel safety.

 They do so by investigating all accidents and problems related to the aviation industry.
 Afterward, they recommend any necessary changes.

 The Ehline Law Firm's experience in aviation law and claims makes it a vital partner in your recovery.
 For a free, no-pressure consultation, call a highly experienced Los Angeles personal injury lawyer today at (213) 596-9642.